 I’m a big believer in helping tourism agencies promote their destinations, hotels and resorts, restaurants and attraction to other travel writers.

-If tourism media reps are kind enough to sponsor my trip, then the least I can do is help them.
+If tourism media reps are kind enough to sponsor my trip, the least I can do is help them.
 My posts inform all my followers about what's hot at these locations, and it encourages other writers who might be interested in visiting their patch.

 Established writers also get frequent invitations to attend restaurant openings and promotional ‘foodie’ events.
 I’m always happy to give them some of my Facebook space to help get the word out, while I'm letting my friends know what I'm doing.